League Leading: March 2019

 Welcome to our League Leading newsletter.
 It provides orchestra fans with an update on what’s happening at the League of American Orchestras.
 With a membership of 2,000 individuals and organizations, the League leads, supports, and champions America’s orchestras and the vitality of the music they perform.
 We’re the only national organization dedicated solely to advancing the orchestral experience for all.

 Catalyst Fund to advance equity, diversity, and inclusion in American orchestras

 The League of American Orchestras announced in January the launch of The Catalyst Fund, a pilot program of annual grants to adult and youth orchestras that aims to advance their understanding of equity, diversity, and inclusion (EDI) and to foster effective EDI practices.
-The Catalyst Fund is supported by a three-year, $2.1 million grant to the League from The Andrew W. Mellon Foundation.
+The Catalyst Fund is supported by a three-year, $2.1 million grant to the League from the Mellon Foundation.

 Learn more about The Catalyst Fund here (PDF).
 Learn more about the League’s approach to equity, diversity, and inclusion work here (PDF).

 Orchestra leaders to gather in Nashville, June 3-5, for League Conference

 Registration is open (with early-bird rates!) for the League’s National Conference, the only national gathering dedicated to orchestras and their partners, and the primary forum for emerging practices and innovation in the field.
 At MUSIC CentriCITY—the League’s 74th National Conference, hosted by the Nashville Symphony—we will place music, musicians, and composers at the center of our conversations, recognizing that their voices and their work bring creativity, innovation, and inspiration to orchestras’ continuing adaptation to a rapidly changing world.
 Inspiring and practical Pre-Conference seminars and electives have been carefully curated among five tracks: